-Definition of Six Sigma Management
+Introduction to Six Sigma Management

-Good Six Sigma management implements good communication among the teams because during the planning phase it leaves a big room for interpreting new add on for adaptability.
+Good Six Sigma management implements good communication among the teams because, during the planning phase, it leaves a big room for interpreting new add-on for adaptability.

-Six Sigma creates a different style of management and fixes a culture of defects free products & services, cost underlines and customer orientation within employees:
+Six Sigma creates a different style of management and fixes a culture of defects free products & services; cost underlines, and customer orientation within employees:

 Pros of using Six Sigma management